poppyclark/ridethereef/_posts/2020-11-16-how-environmental-charities-brand-themselves.md

 As a brand they present themselves with logos, typography and colour schemes.

 Their logo is the word '**Greenpeace**' in an original font very similar to '**Wimp Out**'.
-It is in all capitals in casual bright green lettering to reflect "its eco-friendly philosophy and spirit of peace, health and balance".
+It is in all capitals in casual bright green lettering.

 As a core font for their websites they use '**Helvetica Neue**'.